microsoft/playwright/docs/src/api-testing-js.md

 ### Using request context

-Behind the scenes, `request` fixture will actually call [`method: ApiRequest.newContext`].
+Behind the scenes, `request` fixture will actually call [`method: APIRequest.newContext`].
 You can always do that manually if you'd like more control.
 Below is a standalone script that does the same as `beforeAll` and `afterAll` from above.

 ```js
 const { request } = require('@playwright/test');